Hopton Castle (village)

-Because of the small population of the parish, instead of a parish council it has a parish meeting.
+Because of the parish's small population, instead of a parish council it has a parish meeting.

 The parish church of St Mary is a Grade II listed building.

 Hopton Titterhill

 Within the parish, to the southwest of the village, lies Hopton Titterhill, a wooded hill which is open access land.
 The hill rises to 397 m above sea level, and the summit provides a good view of the lower Clun valley.